OfficeDev/office-scripts-docs/docs/develop/best-practices.md

 :::image type="content" source="../images/action-recorder-copy-code.png" alt-text="The Action Recorder task pane with the 'Copy as code' button highlighted.":::

 > [!IMPORTANT]
-> Occasionally, the Action Recorder may use an API that's not supported outside of Excel on the Web.
+> Occasionally, the Action Recorder may use an API that isn't supported outside of Excel on the web.
 Users of that script on other platforms receive a warning when viewing that script.

 ## Verify an object is present